Formation of International Business Company (IBC) in Barbados

 REGISTERED OFFICE AND SECRETARY

-Usually it is up to 10 working days, but we need up to another 10 working days for legalization of the documents and delivery by courier.
+Incorporation usually takes up to 10 working days, but we may need up to another 10 working days for legalization of the documents and delivery by courier.

 RECURRING AND MAINTENANCE FEE AS FROM 2ND YEAR